puppetlabs/ruby-pwsh/README.md

 pp("The PowerShell version of the currently running Manager is #{ps_version}")
 ```

+## Reference

+You can find the full reference documentation online, [here](https://rubydoc.info/gems/ruby-pwsh).

 <!-- ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.